Discovering small business ideas for men in a noncompetitive industry is like finding a diamond in the rough.

 10. Open a Mobile Car-Detailing Service

-A lot of men love cars—and many would love to work on them.
-However, auto repair can take years of training before you can open your own shop, which will cost a ton in rent, equipment and insurance.
+A lot of men love cars — and many would love to work on them.
+However, auto repair can take years of training before you can open your own shop.
+What’s more, owning a shop requires paying for rent, equipment and insurance.

 One way to work with different cars and save yourself on steep startup costs is opening a mobile car-detailing service.
 This home-based business idea gives men a lot of freedom while bringing in profits.

-You can go to the homes or places of work of your clients individually or obtain contracts from office parks and other businesses to bring in steady revenue for your startup.
+You can go to your clients’ homes or places of work.
+Work on one-off jobs or secure contracts from office parks and other businesses to bring in steady revenue for your startup.

 Who knows?
 You might even get to detail your dream car before making enough to buy one yourself.